vnnkl/jtorproxy/README.md

 JTorProxy
 =========
 JTorProxy aims at providing an easy-to-use API for interfacing with Tor from Java.
 JTorProxy also supports hidden services through standard Java ServerSockets.
+*The included Tor binaries should be considered placeholders!
+Please build and include them yourself!*

 This is a fork of [Thali Project](http://www.thaliproject.org/)'s [Tor_Onion_Proxy_Library](https://github.com/thaliproject/Tor_Onion_Proxy_Library).<br>
 Includes fixes, an easy-to-use high-level abstraction and an additional module, *net*, showcasing the code by providing an even higher-level API for bi-directional communication with self-advertising communication parties (see `io.nucleo.net.Node`).